-Two Sundays ago I didn’t make it to Church in Bethlehem.
-In fact I skipped the service intentionally.
-I wanted to spend the day with a Christian family in a village called Beit Jala, near Bethlehem.
-Their land has been confiscated.
-Their beautiful old olive trees are being bulldozed to make way for an 8 metre high Separation Wall.
-It will come within 3 metres from their front door and not only cut off all day light, it will cut their whole village in half.
+Around Easter time, a few years ago, I found myself in Bethlehem.
+I planned to spend the day with a Christian family in a village called Beit Jala near Bethlehem.
+Their land had just been confiscated.
+Their beautiful old olive trees are being bulldozed to make way for the 8 metre high Separation Wall.
+It was going to come within 3 metres from their front door and not only cut off all day light, but cut their whole village in half.
 The Hafrada or apartheid wall (that is what it means in Hebrew) has been ruled illegal by the highest court in the world, the International Court of Justice.
 But few are doing anything about it.
 So we did.
 But we never got to see the family that day.

 They laid their coats on the ground to show they were surrendered to him.
 Surrender is the supernatural response to God’s amazing love and mercy.
 We give ourselves to him, not out of fear or duty but out of love.
 Why? “because he first loved us.”
 True worship – bringing God pleasure – happens when you give yourself completely to God.
 Offering yourself to God is what worship is all about.
 This act of personal surrender is called many things: consecration, making Jesus your Lord, taking up your cross, dying to self, yielding to the Spirit.
 What matters is that you do it, not what you call it.
 God wants your life – all of it.
 Ninety-five percent is not enough.
 But there are three barriers that block our total surrender to God: They are: fear, pride, and confusion.
 We don’t realize how much God loves us, we want to control our own lives and we misunderstand the meaning of surrender.

 1. Fear : Can I trust God?